December 31, 1975: Hockey's "Game of the Century"

 They had a well-balanced team led by Captain Bobby Clarke and goaltender Bernie Parent.
 But they were also the most violent team hockey had ever seen, known as "The Broad Street Bullies."
 Philadelphia fans, enjoying their image as a city for tough people, loved it.

-The Russians were talked back into going back onto the ice, and the Flyers beat them, 4-1.
+With the threat of losing their share of the gate receipts, the Russians were talked back into going back onto the ice, and the Flyers beat them, 4-1.
 Tretiak said the Flyers won by playing "rude hockey."
 Loktev called them "a bunch of animals."
 They were both right.
-But the Flyers had won, and came away believing the Russians were skilled by soft.
+But the Flyers had won, and came away believing the Russians were skilled but soft.
 They were right, too.

 The Flyers made it 3 straight trips to the Stanley Cup Finals, and printed up memorabilia reading, "HAT TRICK IN '76."
 But the Canadiens put a stop to that, sweeping them in 4 straight, for the 1st of 4 straight Stanley Cups.
 They credited the New Year's Eve tie with the Soviets for sparking them into that dynasty.
 Dryden, Cournoyer, Shutt, Guy Lafleur, Jacques Lemaire, Bob Gainey, Serge Savard, Guy Lapointe and Larry Robinson would all be elected to the Hockey Hall of Fame.